atata-framework/atata.io/_includes/getting-started/configuration.md

 }
 ```

-It also closes web driver instance as well as a browser.
+The `Dispose` method also, by default, closes a web driver instance as well as a browser.

-Also it is recommended to extract a global setup/configuration to global setup method:
+Also, it is recommended to extract a global setup/configuration to the global setup method:

 ```cs
 [SetUpFixture]